GuccioGucci/yoke/README.md

 ]
 ```

-<a name='deployment-controllers'></a>
 ## Deployment Controllers

+AWS ECS services can be configured to be provisioned with specific [deployment controller](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DeploymentController.html).
+By default, it would be `ECS` (fully managed deployments).
+Alternatively, you can configure `CODE_DEPLOY` (unsupported, as it implies using AWS CodeDeploy) and `EXTERNAL` (for delegating third-party component, actually `yoke` itself).

+### ECS: Rolling Update

-Currently, we mainly promote using `yoke` with services provisioned as `ECS` [deployment controller](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DeploymentController.html), which is the default one.
+Currently, we mainly promote using `yoke` with services provisioned as `ECS`.
 Both **update** and **install** modes would then rely on ECS for managing the deployments lifecycle.
+It would result in rolling update, described as:

+> replacing the current running version of the container with the latest version.
+The number of containers Amazon ECS adds or removes from the service during a rolling update is controlled by adjusting the minimum and maximum number of healthy tasks allowed during a service deployment, as specified in the DeploymentConfiguration.

 Here's a sample execution:

 ```
  ./yoke install -c cls01 -s hello-world-dev -t bb255ec-93 -w test/samples/hello-world/deployment -f values-dev.yaml